History of bread in California: Bread in San Francisco

 There have been independent retail bakeries in San Francisco continuously since the California Gold Rush of 1849, and many restaurants make their own bread.
 However, the wholesale market (which distributes bread to restaurants and grocery stores) was marked by a slow decline from the early heyday, and the subsequent emergence of a new generation of artisan bakers.

 Gold-rush era

 Sourdough bread traces its origins to ancient Egypt and is common in parts of Europe.
 It became a staple in San Francisco during the California Gold Rush of 1849.
 Gold miners valued it for their camps because of its durability, and the relative ease of obtaining yeast.
 Although many different kinds of pre-ferment (a dough-like mixture of fermented flour and water containing bacteria and wild yeast) are suitable for making sourdough, specific species of bacteria (Lactobacillus sanfrancisco) and wild yeast (Candida humilis) have been identified as the predominant cultures in local breads.
 Sourdough starters were carefully kept and maintained by each bakery as a "mother sponge".
+Using the same starter over time helped bakers continue traditions that had been practiced for generations.